chwzr/hetzner-auction-matrix-bot/README.md

-# Discord Hetzner Auction Notifications
+# Hetzner Auction Discord Bot

 This Discord bot lets users receive notifications when servers matching their specific requirements appear in the Hetzner server auction.